AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/27-practical-considerations.md

 \label{sec:quality-groups-unused}

-\todo{This is draft now -- either re-write or cut.}
+\todo{This is draft now -- either rewrite or cut.}

 Consider these 3 categories of methods of securing a blockchain: